HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

 These questions aren’t meant to be answered definitively.
 They’re meant to guide curiosity and ultimately produce something useful, whether that’s new practices, better tools, or a clearer understanding of how technology and community intersect.

 The best research happens when you’re genuinely curious and actively engaged.
 These questions keep me both.

+This article was published in Substack.
+I love polishing up this blog, but a new writer, Substack has the marketing mechanisms for people to find.